-The recovery funding premium allows for weekly extra-curricular 1 hour, 1:1 Maths and English tutoring through the National Tutoring Program delivered by teaching staff and other tuition partners.
+The recovery funding premium allows for weekly extra-curricular 1 hour, 1:1 Maths and English tutoring through the National Tutoring Program delivered by school staff and other tuition partners (Connex Education).
 As a whole school approach to supporting disadvantaged learners through Quality First Teaching, gaps in learning are identified and personalised learning delivered through extra-curricular support sessions.
 These regular sessions allow for understanding and fluency to be further developed.

-Mental Health and Wellbeing is prioritised and parents, carers and pupils are supported in order that pupils build resilience, self-esteem and achieve a good sense of wellbeing.
+Mental Health and Wellbeing is prioritised and parents, carers and pupils are supported in order that pupils build resilience, self-esteem and develop their social, emotional and mental health so that they can fully access the curriculum.